CyberAgentGameEntertainment/UnityMobileSupport/Packages/MobileSupportThermal/README.md

 :warning: This project is under hard construction. :warning:
 They may be destructive change with future development.

-To support Android native features in Unity, this will provide variety functions.
+To support iOS/Android native features in Unity, this will provide variety functions.
 This package provide functions to retrive information about thermal.

 ## Table of Contents